P.O. Box 776108

 Steamboat Springs' Jewish Congregation

-Our next selection for Book Club is titled “The Family: Three Journeys into the Heart of the Twentieth Century,” by David Laskin.
-A pot-luck and discussion will take place on Tuesday, January 14th at 6:00 p.m. at Linda Liman’s home, 1049 Crawford Avenue.
-Please RSVP to Linda at email@example.com to let her know you will be coming and whether you will bring a side dish or dessert.
+Our next selection for Book Club is titled “The Forgetting River: A Modern Tale of Survival, Identity, and the Inquisition,” by Doreen Carvajal.
+A pot-luck and discussion will take place on Wednesday, March 19th at 6:00 p.m. at Susan Handloff and Bert Halberstadt’s home, 173 Maple Street.
+Please RSVP to Susan at email@example.com to let her know you will be coming and whether you will bring a side dish or dessert.

-The following is a description of the book by Amazon.com:
+following is a review of the book by amazon.com:

 Congratulations to Lauren Ehrlich